asimazbunzel/non-coplanar-tides/README.md

 Analysis of simulations and comparisons with different codes are located in the `notebooks` folder

 The modifications to the **MESA**  source code can be found in the `src` folder.
 All these modifications use the `run_binary_extras` module

+The `reports` folder has the source files to compile the PDF of the publication